Archan6el/NSA-Codebreaker-2025-Writeup/Task7.md

 `/data/user/0/com.badguy.mmarchiver/cache/zippier/formats/net.axolotl.zippier.ZipFormat_7z.jar`

 which is exactly where we want it to be based on our analysis from before.
-Also, remember that we indeed *are* allowed to write "down" a directory, since our before test having our text file location be `test/inside.txt` worked
+Also, remember that we indeed *are* allowed to write "down" a directory, since our earlier test having our text file location be `test/inside.txt` worked

 First off, let's make that malicious JAR file